 Rule 302 - Visible Emissions: This rule prohibits the discharge from any single source any air contaminants for which a period or periods aggregating more than three minutes in any one hour which is as dark or darker in shade than a reading of 1 on the Ringlemann Chart or of such opacity to obscure an observer's view to a degree equal to or greater than a reading of 1 on the Ringlemann Chart.
-Sources subject to this rule include the flare and all diesel-fired piston internal combustion engines on the platform.
+Sources subject to this rule include all diesel-fired piston internal combustion engines on the platform.
 Improperly maintained diesel engines have the potential to violate this rule.
 Compliance is assured by requiring periodic visible emissions evaluations.
 In addition, all engines are to be maintained according to manufacturer maintenance schedules.

 Rule 305 - Particulate Matter, Southern Zone: Platform Harvest is a Southern Zone source.
 This rule prohibits the discharge into the atmosphere from any source particulate matter in excess of specified concentrations measured in gr/scf.
 The maximum allowable concentrations are determined as a function of volumetric discharge, measured in scfm, and are listed in Table 305(a) of the rule.
-Sources subject to this rule include the flare and all diesel-fired IC engines on the platform.
+Sources subject to this rule include all diesel-fired IC engines on the platform.
 Improperly maintained diesel engines have the potential to violate this rule.
 Compliance is assured by requiring all engines to be maintained according to manufacturer maintenance schedules.
-Rule 359 addresses the need for the flare to operate in a smokeless fashion.

 Rule 309 - Specific Contaminants: Under Section "A", no source may discharge sulfur compounds and combustion contaminants in excess of 0.2-percent as SO2 (by volume) and 0.3 gr/scf (at 12% CO2) respectively.
-Sulfur emissions due to flaring of sweet gas will comply with the SO2 limit.
 All diesel powered piston IC engines have the potential to exceed the combustion contaminant limit if not properly maintained (see discussion on Rule 305 above for compliance).